jodconverter/jodconverter/doc/usage/configuration.md

 # Configuration

+> Whenever OpenOffice.org (OOo for short) is mentioned, this can generally be interpreted to include any office suite derived from OOo such as [Apache OpenOffice](https://www.openoffice.org) and [LibreOffice](https://www.libreoffice.org).

 When using DefaultOfficeManagerBuilder, there are a number of settings that can be configured.
 Some of the default settings used by JODConverter have been chosen because they have a greater chance of working out of the box, but they are not necessarily the optimal ones.

-#### Template Profile Dir
+### Template Profile Dir

 The OfficeManager creates a temporary profile dir for its OOo process, to avoid interfering with e.g. another OOo instance being used by the user.

-By default this temporary profile will be a new one created by OOo with its own defaults settings, and relies on the -nofirststartwizard command line option.
+By default this temporary profile will be a new one created by OOo with its own defaults settings, and relies on the [-nofirststartwizard](https://wiki.openoffice.org/wiki/Framework/Article/Command_Line_Arguments) command line option.

 You may want to provide a templateProfileDir containing customized settings instead.
 The OfficeManager will copy such template dir to the temporary profile, so OOo will use the same settings while still keeping the OOo instances separate.